danariola83/CP-CS-Automation-Scripts/README.md

 # Architecture
 ![System Architecture](CP-CS-Automation-Scripts.drawio.png)

+## Dependencies

+- et-xmlfile==1.1.0
+- numpy==1.26.4
+- openpyxl==3.1.2
+- pandas==2.2.2
+- python-dateutil==2.9.0.post0
+- pytz==2024.1
+- pyxlsb==1.0.10
+- six==1.16.0
+- tzdata==2024.1
+- xlrd==2.0.1
+- XlsxWriter==3.2.0

+# Running the Scripts

+_It's important to note that before using this program to automate data processing, you should already be familiar with the nuances of CP-CS operations (i.e. differences between Per Region-Channel, Per Chain, Per Door, timelines for CS batches 1 and 2 for both execution and pre-execution)._

+The general procedure in using the program is as follows:
+1. Copy raw excel and csv files into the appropriate folders.
+2. Check const values START_DAY and END_DAY and confirm these with management, especially for CS activities
+3. Run the script
+4. Locate generated data files under CP_OutputFiles/CS_OutputFiles folders

 ## Pre-requisites

 - An IDE
 - Anaconda/Miniconda

-## Dependencies

-et-xmlfile==1.1.0
-numpy==1.26.4
-openpyxl==3.1.2
-pandas==2.2.2
-python-dateutil==2.9.0.post0
-pytz==2024.1
-pyxlsb==1.0.10
-six==1.16.0
-tzdata==2024.1
-xlrd==2.0.1
-XlsxWriter==3.2.0

-# Usage
-Apart from packages and dependencies, directory structure is perhaps the most critical aspect in running a script.
-Using these scripts assumes you are thoroughly familiar with CP-CS procedures.
+Setting up the environment depends on whether management allows use of GitHub or not.
+Method 1 addresses the latter, while method 2 makes use of GitHub.

-## Method 1: No GitHub
+### Method 1: No GitHub
-Assuming you don't have a GitHub account and are not familiar with cloning a repository, you will need to setup your folder tree as follows:
+Assuming you don't have a GitHub account and are not familiar with cloning a repository, or if you're unable do download the repo for whatever reason, you will need to setup your folder tree as follows:
 ```
-├── CP-CS-Automation-Scripts.drawio.png
-├── CP-CS-Automation-Scripts.drawio.png:Zone.Identifier
 ├── CPCS_Files
 │   ├── AUGUST2024_CPCS                     <-- folders containing CP-CS files using the naming convention '<WORKING_MONTH><WORKING_YEAR>_CPCS'
 │   │   ├── CP_OutputFiles                  <-- folder where output files are generated upon running a script
 │   │   │   ├── NCM
 │   │   │   └── NFO
 │   │   ├── CP_RawFiles                     <-- folder where the user should place raw files for the month of August 2024 into the appropriate sub-directories
 │   │   │   ├── NCM
 │   │   │   └── NFO
 │   │   ├── CS_OutputFiles